e271828e/Flight.jl/docs/notes/design/frozen_discrete_walkthrough.md

 Everything here answers one question.
-Take a continuous component A, a discrete component B, and a continuous component C, wired in a chain: B's `h_xu` reads one of A's outputs and computes an output wired to one of C's inputs.
-Under a `Dual` activation, B's stages never run and B's cells are frozen `Float64` constants with zero partials. **How can the AD chain work without calling `h_xu` between A's and C's output stages?**
+Take a continuous component A, a discrete component B, and a continuous component C, wired in a chain: B's `h_su` reads one of A's outputs and computes an output wired to one of C's inputs.
+Under a `Dual` activation, B's stages never run and B's cells are frozen `Float64` constants with zero partials. **How can the AD chain work without calling `h_su` between A's and C's output stages?**

 The answer: the instantaneous chain A → B → C that the question pictures does not exist in the real system either.
 AD follows actual dataflow, and the